helldivers2fixes/HellbombScript/README.md

 | Out of Disk Space | Option ``S`` (Caused by memory leak overflowing to the page file)       |
 | Total Game Reset (No progress loss) | Option ``C`` and Option ``M``        |
 | WinLicense Error: An error has occurred while loading imports.
 Wrong DLL present. | Option ``S`` then [verify integrity](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB)    |

+## EXE **(not currently fully supported, may trip Anti-Virus)**
+1.)
+[DOWNLOAD](https://github.com/helldivers2fixes/HellbombScript/releases) the latest **EXE** and run it.

+Or, you can avoid using an EXE completely and [copy & paste the latest code directly](https://github.com/helldivers2fixes/HellbombScript?tab=readme-ov-file#copy-and-paste-using-terminal-console-semi-automated) ⚠️ Latest code may have issues, so you may need to [select a release tag](https://github.com/helldivers2fixes/HellbombScript/tags) for it to run successfully.

+2.)
+The menu uses letters to select choices.
+(Always start with ``H``.)
+Type ``H`` Press ``Enter`` to confirm the selection.

+3.)
+Expect Administrator prompts depending on what you're doing.
+Check to make sure the prompts match what you wanted to do.

 ## Copy and Paste using Terminal Console (Manual Method)
 Copy and paste the script manually per instructions below.